WallStreetMojo

 Current Assets are the assets that convert into cash in less than one year.
 The assets of the Company include:

-• Marketable Securities: They are highly liquid securities and can be converted to cash very easily.
+• Marketable Securities: They are highly liquid securities and can easily convert to cash.

-• Account Receivables: Accounts Receivables are the amount that the Company will receive from its customers and expects to receive in less than one year.
+• Account Receivables: Accounts Receivables are the amount the company will receive from its customers and expects to receive in less than one year.

 • Inventories: Inventories are finished goods, raw materials, and goods in progress held with the Company.